sww1235/connection-diagram-manager-golang/file-format.md

 		description: <str>			# optional description
 		pathway: <str>				# ID of pathway instance
 		length: <float>				# length in meters, nominal length of term_cable
+		end1:	 					# dictionary of connectors attached to cable or wire
+									# technically optional but being excluded will cause
+									# connections specified to be flagged as errors
+			type: <str>				# ID of connector type
+			autoTerm: <str>			# auto termination method, current available values are:
+									# `pin_core` which matches numbered or unique named pins and cores with each other
+									# others to be thought of at a later date.
+			termination:			# dictionary of core to connector pin mappings for each connector
+									# either auto termination method or manual termination method
+									# must be specified

 pathway: 		# dictonary of pathways defined in project
 	<str>:		# unique ID of pathway